 Prazna Foundation has been dedicated to working to empower women, their education, and menstrual hygiene during periods since 2019.
 This Menstrual Hygiene Program started when our founder and chairperson, Preeti Sharma realized how girls and women from backward areas and slum areas lack basic menstrual hygiene awareness.
 That’s how we launched our awareness program Project Kishori.
 Through this program, till now we have visited several slum areas and 80+ government schools and provided them with the necessary knowledge and things needed to manage the periods hygienically.

 One of the major problems is the lack of awareness about using sanitary napkins and how to dispose of them.
 What most women in our country don’t know is how crucial it is to hygienically manage menstruation.
-Our NGO has made sure to bring a change in society by providing women with valuable knowledge through our awareness sessions about Menstrual Health Care, we give them valuable information about how to manage menstruation with proper products, hygiene, and also the right process to dispose of the used sanitary napkin so that our environment should also remain clean.
+Our NGO has made sure to bring a change in society by providing women with valuable knowledge through our menstrual hygiene awareness program about Menstrual Health Care, we give them valuable information about how to manage menstruation with proper products, hygiene, and also the right process to dispose of the used sanitary napkin so that our environment should also remain clean.

 We should always remember that if periods didn’t happen to women, none of us would be here.